01 of 04

 What You Need to Know About Rodeo Beach

-The north end of this beautiful beach isn't sandy.
-Instead, it's covered with tiny, shiny, multicolored pebbles.
-They come from Rodeo Creek, which carries gravel to the shore.
-You may find green and blue stones among round pebbles of translucent carnelian, a red-orange gemstone.
+The north end of this beautiful beach is covered with tiny, shiny, multi-colored pebbles, carried there by Rodeo Creek.
+Instead of digging your toes into the sand, you'll be walking green and blue stones and round pebbles of translucent carnelian, a red-orange gemstone.

 There are no entrance fees and no parking fees.
 There are restrooms and showers.

-You can also watch... birds, skimboard or surf, take a walk or take a photograph.
+You can also watch birds, skimboard or surf, take a walk or take a photograph.
+Or climb to the top of the cliff and look down on it all.

 What You Need to Know Before You Go to Rodeo Beach